shaunburgin/SF-AuthService/SF-AuthService-specification.md

   - Store all sensitive information securely.
   - Access secrets in a secure and controlled manner.

+- **Set up Multi-Region Deployment and Monitoring**: Configure Identity Platform, Firestore, and Cloud Functions for multi-region deployment and enable Cloud Monitoring alerts for latency, failures, and backup status.

 ---

 ### **Step 6: Development Workflow**